Omitted variable bias of Lasso-based inference methods: A finite sample analysis: Introduction

-We present extensive simulation evidence demonstrating that post double Lasso and debiased Lasso can exhibit substantial OVBs relative to the standard deviations due to the Lasso not selecting all the relevant controls.
-Our simulation results can be summarized as follows. (i) Large OVBs are persistent across a range of empirically relevant settings and can occur even when $n$ is large and larger than $p$, and $k$ is small (e.g., when $n=10000$, $p=4000$, $k=5$). (ii) For the same $(n,p,k)$, noise variances, and magnitude of coefficients, there can be no OVBs at all, small OVBs, or substantial OVBs, depending on the variance of the relevant controls. (iii) When the controls exhibit limited variability, the performance of Lasso-based inference methods can be very sensitive to the choice of the regularization parameters; under sufficient variability, post double Lasso is less sensitive. (iv) There is no simple recommendation for how to choose the regularization parameters.\footnote{A natural idea to avoid OVBs due to the Lasso not selecting relevant controls is to choose a regularization parameter smaller than the recommended ones \citep[e.g.,][]{belloni2014inference}.
-However, as we show in simulations, this idea does not work in general and can lead to substantial biases.} (v) The OVBs can lead to invalid inferences and under-coverage of confidence intervals.
+To better understand the practical implications of the OVB of post double Lasso, we perform extensive simulations.
+Our simulation results can be summarized as follows. (i) Large OVBs are persistent across a range of empirically relevant settings and can occur even when $n$ is large and larger than $p$, and the sparsity parameter $k$ is small. (ii) The OVBs can lead to invalid inferences and under-coverage of confidence intervals. (iii) The performance of post double Lasso varies substantially across different popular choices of regularization parameters, and no single choice outperforms the others across all designs.
+While it may be tempting to choose a smaller regularization parameter than the standard recommendation in the literature to mitigate under-selection, we find that this idea does not work in general and can lead to rather poor performance.

-In addition to the simulations, we conduct Monte Carlo studies based on two empirical applications: The analysis of the effect of 401(k) plans on savings by \citet{belloni2017program} and the study of the racial test score gap by \citet{fryerlevitt2013}.
-We draw samples of different size from the large original datasets and compare the subsample estimates to the estimates based on the original data.
-This exercise mimics random sampling from a large super-population.
-In both applications, we find substantial biases even when $n$ is considerably larger than $p$, and document that the magnitude of the biases varies substantially depending on the regularization choice.
+In addition to the simulations, we consider two empirical applications: the analysis of the effect of 401(k) plans on savings by \citet{belloni2017program} and \citet{chernozhukov2018double} and the study of the racial test score gap by \citet{fryerlevitt2013}.
+We draw samples of different sizes from the large original data and compare the subsample estimates to the estimates based on the original data.\footnote{ \begin{doublespace}For example, \citet{kolesar2018inference} use a similar of exercise to illustrate the issues with discrete running variables in regression discontinuity designs.\end{doublespace}} In both applications, we find substantial biases even when $n$ is considerably larger than $p$, and we document that the magnitude of the biases varies substantially depending on the regularization choice.